 - The Paipo – much shorter solid wood board similar to a body board.

-In 1778, during James Cook’s voyage to the Tahitian and Hawaiian islands on the HMS Discovery, Europeans witnessed surfing for the first time.
+In 1769 to 1778, during James Cook’s voyage to the Tahitian and Hawaiian islands on the HMS Discovery, Europeans witnessed surfing for the first time.

 In the late 19th century and early 20th century, as more tourists became to travel to Hawaii and Waikiki, interest in surfing began to spread to the mainland USA.